Thursday, June 13, 2013

 to live both great commands:

-love of both God and neighbor.
+love of God and love of neighbor.

 ... both priest and prophet,